CJYLab/Weight-Quantized-DNN-on-IoT-Devices/README.md

-# weight quantized DNN on IoT devices
+# Weight Quantized DNN on IoT Devices

 make sure the following modules are installed: